Author: Adam Simmons

 ‘4K’ or 21:9 is better, right?

 Even with the latest games consoles, you can’t take advantage of monitors with ultrawide aspect ratios such as 21:9.
 Resolutions such as 2560 x 1080 or 3440 x 1440 that feature on ultrawide monitors aren’t supported on games consoles, and the games themselves are generally designed to display at the expected modern 16:9 aspect ratio.
-The Xbox One X and Series X support WQHD (‘1440p’ – 2560 x 1440) output, which could be a nice middle ground when coupled with a high refresh rate on the latter console – it’s easier to drive at high frame rates than ‘4K’ UHD is.
-Sony’s console line, including the PlayStation 5, does not support a WQHD signal.
-It is difficult to predict whether future machines will support ultrawide aspect ratios or whether it might be added to existing consoles down the line, but it is something that is gathering pace on the PC at the moment.
+Various modern games consoles including the Xbox Series X and PS5 series support QHD (‘1440p’ – 2560 x 1440) output, which could be a nice middle ground when coupled with a high refresh rate – it’s easier to drive at high frame rates than ‘4K’ UHD or higher is.
+It’s difficult to predict whether future machines will support ultrawide aspect ratios or whether it might be added to existing consoles down the line, but it’s something that is gathering pace on the PC at the moment.

 Keep it wide, not ultrawide